-For the year ended June 30, 2020, expenditures exceeded appropriations in total by \$171,412, due mainly to Hurricane Michael related activity for remediation and some capital outlay not being considered in the budget.
+For the year ended June 30, 2021, operating expenditures exceeded appropriations in total by \$138,199.
+However, including other financing uses, expenditures exceeded appropriations in total by \$6,454,354, due to the bond refunding during the year that was not considered in the budget.
 While Florida Statutes 1022.33(9) requires charter schools to adopt and maintain an annual budget they are legally allowed to overspend their budget.

-Assets, Deferred Outflows, Liabilities, Deferred Inflows, and Net Position or Equity
+Assets, Deferred Outflows, Liabilities, Deferred Inflows, and Net Position